-You can get a quote at any time, but can only enroll during the annual open enrollment period, between November 15 and February 15.
+You can get a quote at any time, but can only enroll in a 2016 plan during the annual open enrollment period, between November 1, 2015 and January 31, 2016.

 However, if you experience a qualifying life event, you are eligible for the special enrollment period, which lies outside of open enrollment.

 - How do I know if I am eligible for health insurance coverage?

 To be eligible, you must be:

 - When will my health insurance coverage begin?